This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Remove the slide board.
 You can leave the belt on after the transfer to help the person return to bed.

-How to transfer someone using the scoot transfer:
+How to transfer a person using the scoot transfer:

-- Ask the person to place his arms at his sides or to reach for the chair with one arm.
+- Ask the person to place his or her arms at his or her sides or to reach for the chair with one arm.

 - Face the person.
 Bend your knees and hips, but keep your back straight.
-If you are moving the person to your right, place your left knee between his knees.
-Place your right knee to the outside of and against your patient's left leg.
-If you are moving the person to the left, reverse these directions.
+If you are moving the person to your right, place your left knee between his or her knees.
+Place your right knee to the outside of and against his or her left leg.
+Change legs when you transfer the person to a chair or wheelchair on your left side.

-- Ask the person to bend toward you, putting his weight on you.
+- Ask the person to bend toward you, putting his or her weight on you.
 You will lean back slightly.

 - Grasp the belt with your palms toward you.
-Use 2 to 4 small rocking movements to scoot the person over by lifting him 1 to 2 inches off the bed each time.
-The rocking motion provides momentum to help him scoot from the bed to the chair.
-Do not bear too much of his weight.
-His feet should be flat on the floor.
+Use 2 to 4 small rocking movements to scoot the person over by lifting him or her 1 to 2 inches off the bed each time.
+The rocking motion provides momentum to help him or her scoot from the bed to the chair.
+Do not bear too much of his or her weight.
+His or her feet should be flat on the floor.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.